Could Machine Learning Help Tom Haverford Save Entertainment 720?

 Additionally, we can look at business data.
 We can examine the number of events held in different areas of the city to determine the biggest demand spots, and compare those to the search data we pulled earlier.
 We can also look at industry numbers such as total sales by event planners, or revenues for marketing agencies.
 This can let us know which services to prioritize, and also if there are seasonal patterns for e720 to exploit in terms of marketing their own company.

-For all our fantasizing about helping Tom be a media mogul, e720 was doomed from the start for reasons unrelated to whether they used ML or not, and more to do with…well, we’ll let Ben Wyatt explain:
+For all our fantasizing about helping Tom be a media mogul, e720 was doomed from the start for reasons unrelated to whether they used machine learning or not, and more to do with…well, we’ll let Ben Wyatt explain: